No DJ controller works natively with Ableton — but some come close. APC40 MKII, DDJ-FLX10, Rane One MKII and more reviewed for Ableton DJs in 2026.

 • USB bus-powered

-Novation Launch Control XL 3 — Best for Mixer Control
+2. Novation Launch Control XL 3 — best for mixer control

 Native — Mixer Focus Novation Launch Control XL 3

 Where the APC40 MKII balances clip launching with mixer control, the Launch Control XL 3 goes all-in on the mixer side.
-Eight channel faders, three rows of eight knobs for sends and EQ control, plus per-channel mute, solo, and record arm buttons.
+Eight channel faders, three rows of eight knobs for sends and EQ, plus per-channel mute, solo and record arm buttons.
 It integrates natively with Ableton Live as a recognised control surface.

-The trade-off is no clip grid — you’re getting pure mixer control, not a performance surface.
-For DJs who already know their way around Ableton’s Session View and want dedicated physical control over levels and sends, it’s a cleaner, more focused layout than the APC40 MKII.
-Works well alongside a Launchpad if you want to add clip launching later.
+The trade-off is no clip grid — this is pure mixer control, not a performance surface.
+For DJs who already know their way around Session View and want dedicated physical control over levels and sends, it’s a cleaner, more focused layout than the APC40 MKII.
+It also works well alongside a Launchpad if you want to add clip launching later.

 • Native Ableton Live integration